What does 2/5 Stars Mean? (a.k.a How I Decide My Rating Criteria)

 - If that element is bad, zero points are awarded

-- There are some films where certain elements may not be fully present, ie documentaries which are unscripted or use real persons instead of actors.
-I try to be fair, but equally I sometimes cannot grant a full point in these cases.
+- There are some films where certain elements may not be fully present, i.e. documentaries that are unscripted or use real persons instead of actors.
+I try to be fair, but equally, I sometimes cannot grant a full point in these cases.
 If this is the case, it will be noted.

 Element 1: Plot & Script

-If the film is based off a book, does it do the book justice?
-How well written is the script?
+If the film is based on a book, does it do the book justice?
+How well-written is the script?
 Does it keep me engaged or is it so cheesy that I should bring out the wine?
 Is the plot interesting and new – or just a rehash of stereotypes and cliches?